We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • Renewal and expansion discussion

 After the QBR, the CSM is supposed to document all of this in the CRM.
-In reality, they capture maybe 30% of what was discussed, often hours or days later, filtered through their own interpretation.
+In reality, CSMs often struggle to capture everything discussed while actively managing the conversation.
+Notes get written hours or days later, filtered through the CSM's own interpretation.

 How AI Transcription Improves QBRs